hehehenri/blog/lambda-calculus.md

 This is a method called currying, named after some random guy called Haskell Curry, which invented it.
 It allows us to break down a function that takes multiple arguments into a chain of single-argument functions.

-Ok, but now how do we make conditional operations, like ifs and elses?
+Okay, but how do we make conditional operations, like ifs and elses?
 Let's define our booleans first:

 ```
 True: λx.λy.x
 False: λx.λy.y
 ```

 Those abstractions are called Church booleans.
-They are high order functions, which are functions that receive a function and return another function.
+They are high-order functions, which are functions that receive a function and return another function.
-True and False are abstractions that receive two arguments and if true, the first one are returned if not, the last.
+True and False are abstractions that receive two arguments, and if true, the first one are returned; if not, the last.

 With church booleans in place, we can now simulate a branching behavior using Church booleans and lambda abstractions.
 Here's how you can define a conditional expression in lambda calculus: